I completed my undergraduate and honors degree in Genetics at Stellenbosch

 If genetic testing is undertaken, results are discussed in a follow up consultation and will be communicated with the referring clinician.

 What if I have already had a genetic test?

 While it is beneficial to have a genetic counsellor involved to discuss the most appropriate testing strategy

 based on the available information, if a genetic test has already been done, a genetic counsellor can help you to understand the implications of results based on your personal and family history information as well as discussing potential medical management issues.

 A genetic counsellor can also help to address the implications of both positive or negative test

 Where do you offer consultations?

 Mediclinic Midstream in the Midstream Hill Medical Park – Fridays

-International Gateway Business Park, Corner New Rd and 6th Rd, Midrand – Tuesdays and Wednesdays
+International Gateway Business Park, Corner New Rd and 6th Rd, Midrand – Wednesdays and Thursdays